erfur/lasso/README.md

 ![img](assets/banner.png)

-# Lasso

-This is an Android port of [linux-injector](https://github.com/namazso/linux-injector) implemented in Rust.
+This is an Android port of [linux-injector](https://github.com/namazso/linux_injector) implemented in Rust.